Functions of Touch

 Examining the Communicative Functions of Touch

-Touch serves a number of communicative functions of considerable importance, such as the communication of affection, commitment, control, intimacy, and sexual interest (Guerrero & Anderson, 1994).
+Touch serves a number of communicative functions of considerable importance, such as the communication of affection, commitment, control, and intimacy (Guerrero & Anderson, 1994).

 In the broadest sense, touch functions to express interpersonal attitudes (Argyle, 1986).
 From the perspective of the toucher, attitudes expressed may range from a mother’s tender love for her infant to the unseemly aggression of an angry person.

 We know too that touch plays a role in persuasion.
 Studies have repeatedly shown that communicators who touch those persons they are trying to persuade are more successful than those who do not (Patterson, Powell, & Lenihan, 1986).

 Interestingly, marketers in business are also using touch to sell products.
 Peck and Wiggins (2006) found that when customers lack complete information on a product, a sales person’s touch helps to motivate them to buy the product.